Long-Term Care Planning Lawyer in Orlando

-For those who have honorably served our country, or their surviving spouses, there may be an opportunity to obtain supplemental income through the Veterans Administration (VA).
-The Veterans Pension program provides a tax-free monthly benefit payment to certain wartime veterans, or their surviving spouses, who demonstrate financial need.
-We have VA-accredited attorneys to help you determine whether you are eligible for this important benefit, which can often help provide for needed care.
+Those who have honorably served our country and their surviving spouses may be eligible to receive supplemental income through the Veterans Administration (VA).
+The Veterans Pension Program provides a tax-free monthly benefit payment to certain wartime veterans or their surviving spouses who demonstrate financial need.